NBISweden/development-guidelines/README.md

 The NBIS team of system developers are more than happy to try to answer any questions you may have about the contents of this document.
 We are available on the NBIS Slack.
-The "code-review-forum" channel is a good place to ask.
+The `#code-review-forum` channel is a good place to ask.

 Remember, these guidelines are supposed to make everything we produce